image source: here. edited by me. |

 The sound of the page being turned over is absent if I'm reading from my Kindle.
 Even though flipping a page takes a bit more effort than tapping the screen, I actually really missed it :(

+After using the Kindle Paperwhite for about a year now, I still don't think the Kindle Paperwhite can replace paperback books completely.
 This post was actually inspired by an article that I found when I'm planning to share my Kindle experience in this blog.
 And I thought that article expressed exactly what I felt about e-readers in general.
 Having an e-reader is indeed very convenient and helpful, and to be honest, there's not much to complain about it.
 But it doesn't mean I will stop buying paperback books forever, because as a book hoarder, I love physical books.
 And I really liked this sentence I quoted from the article I mentioned earlier—which I totally agree with:

 "I think most of us will reserve a special pride of place for printed books.
 Think not of replacement, but of supplement."